 Honors alumni who have demonstrated leadership, service, and professional merit in the design and architecture professions.

 Honors early-career alumni (in profession under 10 years) who have demonstrated leadership and made significant contributions to the design and architecture professions.

 Nominations will be accepted for alumni working in other fields as well.
 Nominees with exceptional achievements in public and community service, related industries, and have made influential impacts in other professions will be considered.

 Winners will be announced on August 15th.

 Submission materials will be accepted in PDF format totaling 10 pages or less.
+Self-nominations are allowed.

 Submission should include:

 - 1-2 page statement detailing why the nominee is deserving

 - Supporting materials that illustrate achievements, professional contributions, public service, etc. (e.g. images of built or creative works; lists of publications, exhibitions, awards; web links to portfolios, media mentions, etc.)